ST10471529/Mealapp/README.md

 ---------------------------
 ## Challenges and Learnings

-During the development of this project, I encountered a few challenges, including:
+During the development of this project, I encountered a few challenges, which included:

 1. **Challenge 1**: I wanted to have a specific screen that would allow the user to input their name and age that would take them to the second page where they would be allowed to insert the time of day.
    - **Solution**: I haven't came up with a solustion to adding that screen due to my files having an issue with incorporating that feature to my app, but in future time i will come up with a solution to add more of a user safe/friendly experience.